 If we were to insist on knowing the outcome before starting any activity, we may never begin.
 So, we start an activity based on certain assumptions.
 Consequently, all we can guarantee is effort, not the result.
 Also, śraddhā requires that we work without guarantee of reward and this can be very difficult.
 Therefore, sustained effort and the ability to keep going in adverse circumstances calls for enormous motivation and ability to withstand distress.

-Modesty (hrīmat) – dedication (śraddhā) also requires an ability to accept ideas from others.
-Modesty and humility allow us to accept other people’s suggestion and reach the goal.
-Modesty also is the quality of giving credit to others and keeping our ego (asmitā) in check.
+Dedication (śraddhā) also requires an ability to accept ideas from others.
+Importantly, modesty and humility allow us to accept other people’s suggestion and reach the goal.
+Also, modesty is the quality of giving credit to others and keeping our ego (asmitā) in check.

-Determination (siddhi) – the path to success is never easy.
-We will experience fear, frustration, self-doubt, loneliness, failure and learning which impact our sense of self-worth (asmitā), on the path of dedication or śraddhā.
-This happens because we are going against our conditioning (dharma), which is to expect a reward and recognition for effort and achievement.
+The path to success is never easy.
+Importantly, we will experience fear, frustration, self-doubt, loneliness, failure and learning which impact our sense of self-worth (asmitā), on the path of dedication or śraddhā.
+Additionally, this happens because we are going against our conditioning (dharma), which is to expect a reward and recognition for effort and achievement.
 However, even when we fail in our efforts, this does not mean one has failed in the endeavor.
-The lessons are subconscious and manifest as behaviour over time.
+In fact, the lessons are subconscious and manifest as strengthened behaviour over time.

 Consequently, the determination to stay invested in a project brings an awareness in one’s sense of identity (jñāna) because of the tempering of expectation with achievement and management of fear.

 (Wikipedia extract) Mitsuru Ushijim was a Japanese general at the Battle of Okinawa, during World War II.